 Several of the tree's burned bark flaked off, exposing a bright orange bark underneath, much like leopard spots.
 They were distracting, even in the original photographs.
 I calmed them with some old-fashioned burning.

 A featureless, flat sky is the bane of all overcast photographs.
 There was some admitted darkroom trickery, adding blue that was never there.
 Using PSP's new graduated filter (version X5), I applied a dark blue to the top-third of the image.
-This was a subtle effect and I am unapologetic about using it.
+This was a subtle effect and I am unapologetic.

 |Click for larger view|